Owners of a property have the duty to keep their premises safe for anyone who has the right to be on or near it.

 In the event they breach this duty, a premises liability claim can arise when a person is injured on their property.

 Premises liability claims can be very complex, which is why it’s important to retain an attorney.
-At VanDerGinst Law, we have a skilled team of Illinois premises liability attorneys.
+At VanDerGinst Law, we have a skilled team of attorneys who can help with your case.